bagashe/redis-adequate-rate-limiter-rb/README.md

 Processor: Intel® Core™ i7-8550U CPU @ 1.80GHz × 8
 Results: **142836.73 requests per second** with **99%** of them being served in under **0.6 ms**
 _Note that client and server were running on the same machine.
 Even so, it proves that performance of this Lua script should not be an issue._

+## Contributing
+Bug reports, feature suggestions and pull requests are welcome on GitHub.